shubham-murtadak/AI_RESUME_ANALYZER/README.md

 4. Click the "Summarize" button to generate a summary of your resume.

-5. Likewise summarized text, extracted strengths, weaknesses, and job role suggestions.
+5. Review the summarized text, extracted strengths, weaknesses, and job role suggestions.